Follow the Whale Trail

 San Juan County Park

 On the island’s west side, about 10 miles from Friday Harbor or Roche Harbor, you’ll find the popular 12-acre San Juan County Park, where you can camp on the shores of Haro Strait and enjoy views of the Olympic Peninsula and Vancouver Island.
-This is a great place to set out a kayak, with the idea of potentially seeing some whales and other wildlife.
+This is a great place to set out a kayak, and although the chances of seeing whales from a kayak are lower than if you went out on a whale watch tour, you may get lucky, and you most likely will see other wildlife, not to mention have a beautiful trip on the water.
 Find your own rocky bluff, explore beaches and tide pools, watch for whales, picnic and play in the meadow or the short cliffside trails, or launch your kayak in the waters of Smallpox Bay, where First Peoples waded to cool their fevers.
 (More recently, Nicole Kidman and Sandra Bullock starred in scenes shot here for the film Practical Magic.)

 Lime Kiln Point State Park